WondaMegapon/Refightilization/Refightilization/README.md

 # Changelog

+1.1.4 - Removed ForceItemRestoration, ReturnItemsOnStageChange, and RemoveAllItems due to instability.
+Minor adjustments to drone and spawning behavior.
+(Please send an issue report regarding any lost items.)

 1.1.3 - Fixed respawning in Planetarium.
 Adjusted spawning.
 Added a few secrets.

 1.1.2 - Added Chinese translation.
 Disabled respawning for Commencement, option can be toggled in config.